 I read a story where a guy frivolously asked for a pack of his favorite cinnamon gum, so a Zappos employee was deputized to go get a pack, and include it in his package.

-I had my own service experience too.
-I called to find out something about a pair of shoes I was ordering, and if the package would get to me in time before I went off to a conference.
+I had to experience this for myself, so I called to find out something about a pair of shoes I was ordering, and asked if the package would get to me before I left for a conference.

-The Zappo’s employee said “You’ll have it by Tuesday with overnight shipping” and ran down the color question I had about the shoe.
-Then he said:
+Jake, my Zappo’s employee said “You’ll have it by Tuesday with overnight shipping” and promptly scurried off to find an answer to the question I had about the shoe.

-“I can actually make Overnight Shipping free to you for life by putting you in our VIP club.
+“I can actually make Overnight Shipping and returns free to you for life, by putting you in our VIP club.
 I’ll do that, okay?”

-You couldn’t offer any better porn than that to an on-budget female homemaker, corporate VP or business owner, unless it’s one of those beefcake calendars where the man is doing the dishes while begging to give you a foot massage.
+We love the sound of the words “free shipping and free returns”.
+You couldn’t offer any better porn to an on-budget modern woman unless it’s one of those beefcake calendars where the man is doing the dishes while giving you a foot massage.

 But I digress.

-I began perspiring in that special way, and had to fan my face.
+I began perspiring and had to fan my face.

 Oh, he was good.

-Now this guy could be handing out VIP memberships to all and sundry for all I know.
-But I was deliberately and with great care made to feel special, had it reinforced that I’d done the right thing by calling, and Geoff, my service guy (we were on a first name basis by now) said several times how happy he was that I’d called in.
+Now, this guy was undoubtedly handing out VIP memberships to all and sundry to everyone who called.
+But it was the way he deliberately and with great care made me feel special, and reinforced that I’d done the right thing by calling.
+Jake (we were on a first name basis by now) said several times how happy he was that I’d called in.

-He really sold it too, not one particle of cheesiness did I whiff.
+He really sold it too, not one particle of cheesiness or ingenuity came through.